 Brief History 116th Infantry Regiment

-The oldest continuous service regiment in the Virginia National Guard and seventh oldest in the United States Army is the 116th Infantry, dating from 1742.
-The 1st Virginia Regiment was raised July 17, 1775, in Williamsburg as a state militia unit and later for service with the Continental Army, and its lineage lives on today in the 116th Regimental Combat Team.
+The 116th Infantry is the the oldest continuous service regiment in the Virginia National Guard and seventh oldest in the United States Army, dating from 1741.
+The 1st Virginia Regiment was raised July 17, 1775 in Williamsburg as a state militia unit and later for service with the Continental Army.
+Its lineage lives on today in the 116th Regimental Combat Team.

-116th Infantry “The Stonewall Brigade” Regiment service dates from 1742, and “Ever Forward” through the French and Indian War, the American Revolution through the War of 1812, American Civil War, Spanish American War, Mexican Border Service in 1916-1917 then to World War I and II continuing today to Operations Iraqi Freedom and New Dawn.
+116th Infantry or “The Stonewall Brigade” Regiment service dates from 1741, and “Ever Forward” through the French and Indian War, the American Revolution, the War of 1812, American Civil War, Spanish American War, Mexican Border Service in 1916-17 then to World War I and II continuing today to Operations Iraqi Freedom and New Dawn.

 116th Brigade Combat Team (About the IBCT)